 Campbell Scientific turn-key systems for wind-resource assessment and power performance are specifically designed to meet the requirements of IEC 61400-12-1.
 These systems have a wide range of options for measuring wind speed, wind direction, air density, and electric power.
-Real-time or interval data are stored locally on the data logger, and can be can be transmitted via all standard communication methods.Saber más
+Real-time or interval data are stored locally on the data logger, and can be transmitted via all standard communication methods.Saber más

 La mayoría de los sistemas que comercializamos son personalizables, adaptables a sus necesidades.
 Díganos que necesita y le ayudamos a configurar el sistema de medida que se ajuste a sus necesidades.